São Tomé and Príncipe: Arrival of Europeans

-The islands of São Tomé and Príncipe were uninhabited when the Portuguese arrived sometime around 1470.
+The islands of São Tomé and Príncipe were uninhabited when the Portuguese arrived 21 December 1470.
 The first Europeans to put ashore were João de Santarém and Pêro Escobar.
 Portuguese navigators explored the islands and decided that they would be good locations for bases to trade with the mainland.

 The dates of European arrival are sometimes given as 21 December (St Thomas's Day) 1471, for São Tomé; and 17 January (St Antony's Day) 1472, for Príncipe, though other sources cite different years around that time.
 Príncipe was initially named Santo Antão ("Saint Anthony"), changing its name in 1502 to Ilha do Príncipe ("Prince's Island"), in reference to the Prince of Portugal to whom duties on the island's sugar crop were paid.

 The first successful settlement of São Tomé was established in 1493 by Álvaro Caminha, who received the land as a grant from the crown.
 Príncipe was settled in 1500 under a similar arrangement.
 Attracting settlers proved difficult, however, and most of the earliest inhabitants were "undesirables" sent from Portugal, mostly Sephardic Jews.
 2,000 Jewish children, eight years old and under, were taken from the Iberian peninsula for work on the sugar plantations.
 In time, these settlers found the volcanic soil of the region suitable for agriculture, especially the growing of sugar.

 Portuguese São Tomé and Príncipe

 By 1515, São Tomé and Príncipe had become slave depots for the coastal slave trade centered at Elmina.

-The cultivation of sugar was a labour-intensive process and the Portuguese began to enslave large numbers of Africans from the continent.
-In the sugar boom's early stages, property on the islands had little value, with farming for local consumption while the economy relied mainly on the transit of slaves, though already many foodstuffs were imported.
+The cultivation of sugar was a labour-intensive process, and the Portuguese began to enslave large numbers of Africans from the continent.
+In the sugar boom's early stages, property on the islands had little value, with farming for local consumption.
+While the economy relied mainly on the transit of slaves, many foodstuffs were already imported.
 When the local landowner Álvaro Borges died in 1504, his cleared land and domesticated animals were sold for only 13,000 réis, about the price of three slaves.
 According to Valentim Fernandes around 1506, São Tomé had more sugarcane fields than Madeira "from which they already produce molasses," but the island lacked facilities for industrial sugar production.